Cultural Differences between Spain and the United States – 4 more things I’ve noticed

 Maybe more than a bit.

-In my boss’ defense, he always keeps it “above the belt.”
-But when I come back from spending Christmas in Italy, his default greeting is to rub my belly and say, “You must have eaten well over there… You’re nice and fat!”
+In my ex-boss’ defense, he always keeps it “above the belt.”
+But when I used to come back from spending Christmas in Italy, for example, his default greeting was to rub my belly and say, “You must have eaten well over there… You’re nice and fat!”

 Update: that school closed.
-I assume he’s back with his sheep right now.
+I assume he’s back in his tiny-ass town with his herd sheep these days.
 Good for him.

 Of course, I grew up in the middle of the desert, where seeing a dozen people at a time was an event.
 My personal bubble is about 10 feet across — saying hello where I’m from means standing out of arm’s reach, waving and saying “howdy.”